 Jake and Becca

-The trilingual wedding vows in Becca and Jake’s Ketubah are surrounded by a tapestry-like artwork of their life together in Beijing, a city they both love and in which they met.
+The trilingual wedding vows in Becca and Jake’s Ketubah are surrounded by a tapestry-like artwork of their life together so far.
 The Ketubah formed part of their wedding in Massachusetts and will be displayed on the wall of their home.

 The artwork is packed full of stories from the couple’s life, often combined in playful and unexpected ways.
 Every time Jake and Becca come back to look at their Ketubah, they find something new.